 I found it odd that he’d say that.
 After all, I looked around and saw that he had a huge garage with four bays, the building was in a great location and he was booked solid for a while.
 I had called in the morning to book an appointment and was lucky to get in due to a cancellation.

 So, why did he think that I was doing better than he was?
 Was it because I was retired?
-I told him I had a friend who worked 12-16 hour days and would sleep four hours a night and when he got up he was ready to go.
+I told him I have a friend who worked 12-16 hour days, can sleep four hours a night and when he gets up he’s ready to go.
 He was alway full of energy and would be happy to work 24 hours a day if he could go without sleep.
-He loved what he was doing and didn’t consider what he did work.
+He loves what he’s doing and doesn’t consider what he does work.